theva1/project1_687/README.md

 I will group tracts into quintiles based on the ratio of owner-occupied to renter-occupied households.
 Then I will attempt to answer the following questions:

-How does the percentage of househoulds with no internet conenction change through the quintiles?
+How does the percentage of househoulds with no internet connection change throughout the quintiles?

-What device is listed as used to access the interent?
-(Desktop/laptops, cell phones, tablets, other)
+Relative percentage of devices listed to access the interent per quintile (Desktop/laptops, cell phones, tablets, other)

 The same as above but for connectivity type (cellular, broadband, dial-up, satelite, and other).